-Name Membership of Audit and Supervisory Committee Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Kazuyuki Nagai 0 - Kazuyuki Nagai has taught commercial law (Companies Act) in the University's Law Faculty for many years, and is also a qualified attorney.
+Name Membership of Audit and Supervisory Designation as Independent Supplementary Explanation of Reasons of Appointment - the Relationship Kazuyuki Nagai Committee Director - Kazuyuki Nagai has taught commercial law (Companies Act) in the University's Law Faculty for many years and is also a qualified attorney.
 The Company believes that his abundant practical experience in the management of university as Chancellor and President of the University in combination with his highly specialized knowledge, enables him to offer advice and recommendations on the general management of the Company, and has therefore elected him as External Director.
 In addition, there is no evidence that he has served as an executive of the Company's subsidiaries, major clients or suppliers, or major shareholders, and he is considered to be highly independent.
 The Company has therefore designated him as Independent Director.
-Shigeru Endo 0 - Shigeru Endo spent many years as an active diplomat, and has abundant international experience.
-He has had no direct experience of involvement in company management in the past except through his role as External Director of the Company, but the Company judges that his broad knowledge and insights into international affairs and his international sense, enable him to offer advice on the general management of the Company, and has therefore elected him as External Director.
-In addition, there is no evidence that he has served as an executive of the Company's subsidiaries, major clients or suppliers, or major shareholders, and he is considered to be highly independent.
-The Company has therefore designated him as Independent Director.
-Makoto Horiguchi 0 - Makoto Horiguchi currently supervises the Sales Division of Iwatani Corporation as Member of the Board, Vice
+Shigeru Endo 0 Shigeru Endo spent many years as an active diplomat and has abundant international experience.
+He has had no direct experience of involvement in company management in the past except through his role as External Director of the Company, but the Company judges that his broad knowledge and insights into international affairs and his international affairs and his international sense, enable him to offer advice on the general management of the Company, and has therefore elected him as External Director.
+In addition, there is no evidence that he has served as an executive of the Company's subsidiaries, major clients or suppliers, or major